 If you are currently signed in as root, run the following:

 If you are signed in as a non-root user with

 sudo privileges, run the same command with the

 vi editor, which can be confusing for inexperienced users.
 By default on new Ubuntu installations,

-nano, which provides a more convenient and accessible text editing experience.
-Use the arrow keys to move the cursor, and search for the line that looks like this:
+nano text editor, which provides a more convenient and accessible text editing experience.
+Use the arrow keys to move the cursor, and search for the line that reads like the following:

 root ALL=(ALL:ALL) ALL